Raegan95/Raegan95/README.md

 👋 Hi, I’m @Raegan95

-👀 I’m interested in Software Development, Data Analytics
+👀 I’m interested in Web Development

-🌱 I’m currently learning React, Python
+🌱 I’m currently attending VSchool

 💞️ I’m looking to collaborate on anything!
 I love to learn and you learn by doing!